PalisadoesFoundation/talawa-api/INSTALLATION.md

 We're listing some common approaches to set up a running instance of mongodb database:-

 1. `Hosted database approach:-` MongoDB Atlas is the easiest way to get a running instance of mongodb database.
 It is a hosted(remote) mongodb database provided by mongodb itself.
-If you're a beginner and don't want too much of a hassle setting up the database you should use this approach.
+If you're a beginner and don't want too much of a hassle setting up the database you should use this approach but you should eventually switch to local instance.
 Follow the setup guide on official [mongodb atlas docs](https://www.mongodb.com/docs/atlas/getting-started/).
 Mongodb Atlas is just one of the many hosted database solutions.
-If you want to use something else please do your own research.
+Some issues that you might face while using this are slower tests, slower API requests, dependence on Internet connection etc.

 2. `System native database approach:-` You can install mongodb natively on your system and create/connect to the database.
 Follow the setup guide on official [mongodb docs](https://www.mongodb.com/docs/manual/administration/install-community/) for your respective operating system.